siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 20. CountOfWordInString.java
 =>	Problem statement - Java program to get the count of each word in the string

+21. CountOfGivenWordInString.java
+=>	Problem statement - Java program to get the count of given word in the string
 *****************************************************************************************

 # Package : com.sid.hackerrank